attilasomogyi/asterisk-configuration-files/docs/source/pages/pjsip-conf.rst

 bind = 0.0.0.0
 ~~~~~~~~~~~~~~~~~~~

-The **bind = 0.0.0.0 **option under the *[transport-udp]* section of the pjsip.conf file specifies that the transport layer should bind to all available network interfaces on the system.
+The **bind = 0.0.0.0** option under the *[transport-udp]* section of the pjsip.conf file specifies that the transport layer should bind to all available network interfaces on the system.

 [default-password](!)
 ----------------------

 In PJSIP configuration file, **[default-password](!)** section is used to specify the default password for PJSIP endpoints created within the scope of the current configuration file, which can be overridden by individual endpoint authentication credentials.
-The "!" symbol means the section is only used for reference and its content cannot be modified.

 .. literalinclude:: /../../src/pjsip.conf
    :caption: pjsip.conf